wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 - Dear XXX:
 - I am an apassionate about computers since I was 11.
 I love coding so as design and automating things.
-I have experience as QA and developer automating things, and I enjoyed m
+I have experience as QA and developer automating things, and I enjoyed both roles.